chda6313/3308SemesterProject_Sp2017/README.md

 #Description

  Our goal is to create a mobile game, for either Android or iOS platform.
 Users of this app will be able to edit and save their own levels, and upload them to a server if they choose.
 Other users will then be able to download their levels, and play them.
 There are a lot of features that we could put in in addition, including rating levels, tracking level creators who you like, and many different in game objects.

+The game will be designed with the intention of allowing public contributions, and will have a database that is built accordingly.
+Besides being an enjoyable game to play, it will be a tool for fledgeling developers to begin to utilize their skills and create a finished product which can then be critiqued and improved upon by others.

 #Vision Statement

-To provide entertainment to creative gamers, who want to share their ideas with others.
+To provide entertainment to creative gamers, who want to share their ideas and visions with others.

 #Motivation

 The main motivation for this product comes from Mario Maker, a similar game that is only for WiiU.
-This would allow players from all backgrounds to share their ideas.
+This would allow players from all backgrounds to share their ideas, as it would only require a modern cell phone to play.

 #Risks